 In the early stages of the Premier League season the reigning champions are looking like shadows of their former selves, recording only one win in the first four games.
 Although they often dominated against Crystal Palace, the visitors took their chances well and made the most of Chelsea’s main weakness at the moment – Branislav Ivanovic.
 A lot of The Eagles’ attacks came down the left hand flank, after Alan Pardew had clearly identified that the Serbian right-back was not on the top of his game.
 Ivanovic played such a key role in the last campaign, but this poor form will give Jose Mourinho good cause for concern, and it wouldn’t be a surprise to see him out of the starting line-up when the Premier League resumes after the international break.

 It is clear there is a desperate need for a turnaround soon in what could end up being an even worse title defence than City’s was last season.
-Such is the current form, at the time of writing Bet365 now have Chelsea at 6/1 to reclaim the title, with Arsenal and City ahead of them in the Premier League betting.

 Things are looking a lot brighter for City fans, who were disappointed with their team’s efforts last season.
 This time out, though, the players are giving them a lot to smile about.
 From the first four games, City have claimed all 12 points available.
 And they have done it in style, too.
 No other team in England looks as dominant as City do at the moment and the fact that they haven’t conceded a goal yet, is testament to that dominance.
 Raheem Sterling opened his account for City against Watford and he could have had a few more if not for some great saves from Heurelho Gomes.
 The Watford defence had managed to keep two clean sheets prior to their trip to Manchester, but they were broken down eventually by the pure class of City.